Myrtle Creek

 The locality has historical connections to the North Coast railway era, with Myrtle Creek railway station once serving the area on the main North Coast line between 1905 and 1941 before services ceased.
 Today the area is thoroughly rural, with residents relying on the towns of Casino (approximately 30 kilometres to the north-east) or Kyogle for everyday services, schools, and shopping.
 Myrtle Creek appeals to those seeking very affordable rural land and a peaceful lifestyle in the lush Northern Rivers hinterland, with the broader region offering subtropical landscapes and proximity to both the coast and the rainforest hinterland.

-Myrtle Creek falls under postcode 2469 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lismore electorate.
+Myrtle Creek falls under postcode 2469 and is governed by the Richmond Valley Council (Local Government Area).
+For federal elections, residents vote in the electorate of Page, while state elections fall under the Lismore electorate.

 Postcode